Vaginal bleeding in early pregnancyMiscarriage - vaginal bleeding; Threatened abortion - vaginal bleeding

 Vaginal bleeding during pregnancy is any discharge of blood from the vagina.
 It can happen any time from conception (when the egg is fertilized) to the end of pregnancy.

-About 2 or 3 out of every 10 pregnant women have vaginal bleeding during their first 20 weeks of pregnancy.
+Some women have vaginal bleeding during their first 20 weeks of pregnancy.

 The Difference Between Spotting and Bleeding

 Spotting is when you notice a few drops of blood every now and then on your underwear.
-It is not even enough to cover a panty liner.
+It is not enough to cover a panty liner.

 Bleeding is a heavier flow of blood.
 With bleeding, you will need a liner or pad to keep the blood from soaking your clothes.